The Bondage Jukebox is a collection of tunes and albums featuring lyrics, either explicit or

 Vicious Pink - Fetish

-Alas, not a cover of the Joan Jett song of the same name, but worthwhile in its own right.
+Alas, not a cover of the Joan Jett song, but worthwhile in its own right.

 Warren Zevon - Poor Poor Pitiful Me